How Do Wall Colours Affect Your Mood?

 Best suited for: Bedroom, living room

-Wall Painting Mood #2: Playful/Cheerful
+Wall Painting Mood #2: Colours for a Cheery & Playful Setting

 If you often find yourself in a happy or cheerful mood, then you should definitely consider a colour palette consisting of colours like yellow, red, green, orange and so on.
 Your kid’s room is the best spot in the house, that can sport such vibrant colours.
 You will instantly notice a lot of energy flowing in the room, while these colours will also stimulate your nerves.